 - Traveling solo domestically?
 If you don’t have someone to pick you up, research options beforehand.
 If you’re staying with a hotel, ask for a shuttle service or a preferred taxi provider.
 I emailed our hotel in Paris ahead of time to ask which taxi service they recommended from Gare du Nord.

 I highly recommend the Tripit app to keep all your flight and travel details in one easy to glance at location on your phone.

-Personally I find preparation is the key to feeling in control when I’m traveling solo.
+Personally I like to be prepared.
+For me it’s the key to feeling in control when I travel solo.
 I’m not one to wing it, especially if I’m traveling to a new destination.
 Navigating the airport on your own can be stressful.
 Being prepared gives you the tools to relax and enjoy the ride without stressing about the unknown.